will1500/Catchphrase-Project/README.md

 ## Instructions

-Our foods data is currently hardcoded in `index.js` and lives in active memory.
+Our foods data is currently hardcoded in our main `index.js` and lives in active memory.
 When the server restarts, we lose our data.
 Your goal is integrate MongoDB into your routes so that you can permenantely save/persist data across sessions.

 By the end of this process we should have the following application directory (note the `models` folder):
 ```